So here it is, the Crumbling Economy, The Insolvent Country, The Land of Inefficiency.

 Pakistan is enriched in Gas, Coal, and other natural resources that need to be explored and brought to us about the economic factors within.

-Perhaps they are being sustained for the future, so they may get the best price once the whole world gets depleted in their resources.
+Perhaps they are being sustained for the future, so they may get the best price once the whole world has depleted its resources.

-The country’s major population comprises the youth, and prominent of those are the ones who are pursuing their higher education.
+The country’s major population comprises the youth, and prominent among them are those pursuing their higher education.
 Yet, it remains a dilemma that they are intentionally or unintentionally being trained to work for others rather than starting their ventures.
 However, trends are beginning to change; unemployment has begun leading the lot towards taking risks and getting out of their comfort zones.
 Time is not far when Entrepreneurship becomes a trend among the youth and the emigrants start returning to Pakistan.

 The political scenario has matured a lot.
 People have started believing that Democracy is the only solution to the country’s pain.
-The army is withdrawing its political intentions gradually.
+The army is gradually withdrawing its political intentions.
 Each government is completing its lawful tenure, and thus, implementing economic policies in the medium to long term is becoming much more possible.

 Pakistanis are also renowned for their outstanding talent and intelligence.
 They somehow find one way or another to do their desired things, given the least resources.
 This ability of Pakistanis has made many scientifically impossible things possible for Pakistan.